intuit/proof/packages/docs/src/plugins/applitools.md

 # @proof-ui/applitools-plugin

-Uses [applitools](https://applitools.com/) to take a snapshot of your story and run a visual regression check.
+Uses [applitools](https://applitools.com/) Visual Grid to take a snapshot of your story and run a visual regression check.
 It can be configured to run on may different screen-size and browser combinations.
-Make sure the `APPLITOOLS_ID` environment variable is set.
+Make sure the `APPLITOOLS_ID` environment variable is set, and that you have access to the Visual Grid beta.

 ## Installation